joshsack1/Blog-Sources/README.md

 To navigate to your home directory, `cd ~`

-To edit your zsh configuration file, `vim .zshrc`
+To edit your zsh configuration file, `vi .zshrc`

-This will open vim.
+This will open vi.
 Use the `G` key to get to the bottom of the file.
 Then use the `o` key to start typing on a new line and add
 ```zsh
 export FRED_API_KEY = "whatever_you_get_from_fred"
 ```
 Use the esc key to exit insert mode.
-Type `:wq` to save your file and exit vim.
+Type `:wq` to save your file and exit vi.
 Then use `source .zshrc` to reevaluate your configuration file.

 Test that you have done this correctly with `echo FRED_API_KEY`.
 It should output your api key